layer5io/docs/content/en/cloud/self-hosted/white-labeling/_index.md

 ### Configuring a subdomain

-To set up a www or custom subdomain, such as <www.example.com> or meshery.example.com, you must add your domain in the repository settings.
+To set up a www or custom subdomain, such as `www.example.com` or `meshery.example.com`, you must add your domain in the repository settings.
 After that, configure a CNAME record with your DNS provider.

 In Layer5 Cloud, navigate to your Provider Organization.

 Under your Organization name, click Edit.
-If you cannot click the "Edit" action, verify that you are a Provider Administrator.
+If you cannot click the "Edit" action, verify that you are a [Provider Administrator](/cloud/security/roles/provider-admin-roles/).

 Under "Custom domain", type your custom domain, then click Save.
 This will create a server configuration will require a reboot in order to take affect.